 Yes.
 We can work with fragmented files or several small files.
 Please know that files submitted in this manner may require additional time to download, adjust for continuity and prepare for transcribing.

 I only have

 original material, should I send it?

-work from virtually any analog or digital format including cassette tapes, CDs, DVDs.
-It is always advised that you send copies and not originals as damage may occur during shipping and receiving
+It is always advised that you send copies and not original material as damage may occur during shipping and receiving

-further information regarding digital or analog formats, please do not hesitate to contact us.
+further information regarding digital or analogue formats, please do not hesitate to contact us.

 Phone us at 212-686-0088 ...............